gustavdup/portfolio-website/src/content/workWithMe/consulting.md

 ### Where I can help:

-- Product strategy & prioritisation
+- Product strategy and prioritisation workshops
-- Discovery and roadmap planning
+- Discovery, GTM and roadmap planning
-- Systems thinking & integration planning
+- Systems thinking and product architecture
-- Team/process audits
+- Team and business process audits
 - Vendor referrals when needed